project-chip/connectedhomeip/docs/silabs/general/GATT.md

     More information on using the
     [BLE GATT Configurator is provided here.](https://docs.silabs.com/simplicity-studio-5-users-guide/latest/ss-5-users-guide-developing-with-project-configurator/bluetooth-gatt-configurator)

-5. Save your project which will force the generation of your BLE GATT Configuration
+5. Save your project, which will force the generation of your BLE GATT Configuration

 6. BLE GATT database is stored in the `autogen` folder in your project directory